Nepalese Children and Community Partners Await Volunteers’ Return

-The social problems stemming from Nepal’s political corruption, caste system, religious conflicts and dependence on subsistence agriculture has rendered its population one of the poorest in the world.
-The country ranks a dismal 142nd on the 2020 United Nations Development Programme’s Human Development Index, which measures income, life expectancy, and access to education in 189 countries.
+The social problems stemming from Nepal’s political corruption, caste system, religious conflicts and dependence on subsistence agriculture have rendered its population one of the poorest in the world.
+The country ranks 142nd on the 2020 United Nations Development Programme’s Human Development Index, which measures income, life expectancy, and access to education in 189 countries.
 Constrained by an overall literacy rate hovering around 65 percent, Nepal’s average daily wage is just $2-$3, says Namaraj Shahi, one of Global Volunteers’ community partners.
 Significantly lower literacy rates and gender inequality predestines poor women and traditionally marginalized castes and ethnic groups to child labor, human trafficking and lives of dependence.

 Compounding the economic poverty and societal disruptions, Nepal’s geography makes it prone to earthquakes and other natural disasters such as landslides and flash floods.
 Yet, amid seemingly insurmountable challenges, the resilience of the Nepalese people survives.
-Community partners strive to provide education to low-income children and women, and to do their best to provide basic care for orphaned children.
+Community partners strive to provide education to low-income children and women and to do their best to provide basic care for orphaned children.

 Food insecurity is a leading cause of poor health.
 The Food and Agriculture Organization (FAO) states 66 percent of the Nepalese population is directly engaged in subsistence farming, and chronic malnutrition affects nearly 50 percent of children – close to the highest rate in Asia.

-Global Volunteers Accepts Community’s Invitation
+Global Volunteers Accept Community’s Invitation

-These combined conditions are the reason for Global Volunteers Alumni May Lin’s solicitation for support to local NGOs, and our commitment to local leaders in and around Kathmandu.
+These combined conditions are the reason for Global Volunteers Alumni May Lin’s solicitation for support to local NGOs and our commitment to local leaders in and around Kathmandu.
 After serving with us and seeing firsthand how we provide meaningful and sustainable development opportunities to local communities, May Lin invited Global Volunteers on behalf of Nepalese communities in great need of help.

 On his 2018 exploratory visit, Global Volunteers CEO Bud Philbrook was received by over 50 representatives from 20 schools, orphanages, churches, and colleges – all who expressed great interest in working with volunteers toward children’s and families’ well-being.
 In our inaugural year, five volunteer teams laid the program groundwork by teaching English to primary and secondary school students, as well as adults; teaching business and management to college students; caring for orphaned children; and painting and helping maintain schools and community buildings.